 Another problem the writer had to overcome was: How to limit the arena to just this castle and the surrounding forest?
 He did this by use of mist.
 (A widespread belief concerning ghosts is that they are composed of a misty, airy, or subtle material.)
 Grace mentions at one point that ‘The fog has never lasted this long before’.
 In the ghost world that this writer has created, ghosts are surrounded by a white gloom, and can never escape beyond the place where they have an emotional attachment.
 This works really well.
 This boundary is tested of course, when Grace tries to leave and gets disorientated.
 (She finds her husband at that point, who seems to have been wandering around in a fugue state looking for home.)

-As for this island in particular, it has a long and interesting history, and would therefore have interesting ghosts.
+This island has a long and interesting history, and would therefore have interesting ghosts.
 (Its recorded history extends over 1000 years.
 Jersey was part of the Duchy of Normandy, who’s dukes went on to become kings of England from 1066.
 Although it’s closer geographically to France than to England, it has remained attached to the English crown.)

 Other problems the writer would have had to think about in this particular story: How to supply a family of ghosts with food?
 If ghosts don’t eat, wouldn’t they notice this fact?
 He gets around this by including a breakfast scene early in the story in which the daughter, Anne, eats toast but says it tastes funny, not like before.
 We — and the new housekeeper — interpret this to mean that the previous cook made better toast, and that Anne is simply having trouble adjusting to the change of personnel.
 But on second viewing, this is foreshadowing — she’s having trouble adjusting to being dead in general.